alistair7/boxcutter/README.md

 enormous individual boxes) using very little memory, and it can be used effectively as part of a pipeline.

+All commands that consume a single input file and produce a single output file accept two positional arguments for the input and output file names.
+If these are omitted or set to '-', standard input and standard output are used.

 ### JPEG-XL-specific Features
 A JPEG XL file can be a "raw" codestream, or stored in a container format allowing extra information such as metadata to be included.

 boxcutter can:

-- Extract the raw JXL codestream from a container.
+- Extract the raw JXL codestream from a container (`extract-jxl-codestream`).
-- Wrap a raw JXL codestream in the container format.
+- Wrap a raw JXL codestream in the container format (`wrap-jxl-codestream`).
-- Generate certain optional boxes that are meaningful to JPEG XL decoders (`jxll`).
+- Generate certain optional boxes that are meaningful to JPEG XL decoders (specifically, `jxll`).
 - Identify JXLs that contain JPEG reconstruction data (via `count --type=jbrd`).

 It CANNOT decode the JXL codestream, so it can't read or modify any properties of the